Send a Message

 What is Great Place North Belfast?

-Great Place North Belfast is a 3-year project of the North Belfast Heritage Cluster.
-It will use the unique built heritage and authentic character to deliver and support regeneration in this part of north Belfast.
+Great Place North Belfast is a project of the North Belfast Heritage Cluster.
+It uses the unique built heritage and authentic character to deliver and support regeneration in this part of north Belfast.
 Working with fifteen heritage organisations the project features their historic buildings and sites stretching for one mile along Donegall Street, Clifton Street, the Crumlin Road and part of the Antrim Road.
 These sites and their associated organisations reflect the diverse stories and vibrant history of north Belfast.
 Working together to deliver Great Place North Belfast, the organisations will create a heritage-led regeneration plan for the area.

 Who is the North Belfast Heritage Cluster